chrispanag/ebony/README.md

 It splits each chatbot "flow" (a chatbot's features) on separate and portable modules that can be imported in the main chatbot app.

+## Main Features

+* Out of the box support for the Handover Protocol
+* Wit.ai built-in NLP support
+* Support for basic Yes/No answers (Wit.ai Sentiment Entity)
+* Support for location attachments
+* Text Regex rules

 ## Getting Started

 Documentation for the EBONy framework is a work in progress (and soon to be released :D).
 For now you can check out the examples folder for some bots that showcase the functionality of the framework.